Assessing fault-tolerant quantum advantage for $k$-SAT with structure: Introduction

-In theoretical computer science, the de facto way to do this is to compare \emph{asymptotic worst-case complexity}, where the complexity can be measured at different levels of abstraction (like the number of gates, queries to a certain function, etc.).
-However, such analysis has two major shortcomings when it comes to what one wants to know in \emph{practice}: \begin{enumerate}[label=(\roman*)] \item one might not be interested in the worst-case performance---which considers the worst possible performance amongst all problem instances---as the algorithm only has to perform well on a small subset of all possible instances that are encountered in real-life scenarios; \item quantum and classical computers use different types of hardware with different `unit costs' (i.e.~implementation resources), so $X$ quantum gates cannot be directly compared with $Y$ classical gates.
+However, such an asymptotic worst-case analysis has two major shortcomings when it comes to what one wants to know in \emph{practice}: \begin{enumerate}[label=(\roman*)] \item one might not be interested in the worst-case performance---which considers the worst possible performance amongst all problem instances---as the algorithm only has to perform well on a small subset of all possible instances that are encountered in real-life scenarios; \item quantum and classical computers use different types of hardware with different `unit costs' (i.e.~implementation resources), so $X$ quantum gates cannot be directly compared with $Y$ classical gates.
 Moreover, these abstract measures of complexity might not be easily translatable to universal measures like time, memory, energy usage, etc., one actually is interested in. \end{enumerate} To cover item (i) classical algorithms are often compared empirically by measuring their performance on benchmark sets.
+Through decades of progress, we have classical algorithms that can exploit the structure in real-world SAT instances well-enough to solve many large instances efficiently~\cite{biere2009handbook}.

 This is not yet feasible for most quantum algorithms, as quantum hardware is still in its infancy.
-So what can we do in the meantime to study the expected performance of quantum algorithms on instances of real-life interests, making assumptions about hardware that does not exist as of yet to take into account item (ii)?
+How then can we study the performance of quantum algorithms on instances of real-life interest, while also making assumptions about hardware that does not exist as of yet to take into account item (ii)?